Listen to Michelle's podcast on Drugwatch Radio

 Check it out

 So, she decided to attend the technical writing program at the University of Central Florida (UCF).
 Here, she took complex information and distilled it into a form that was accessible and helpful to the reader.
 During her last semester, she interned at the UCF Office of Diversity Initiatives.

-She took on a project to develop materials that would help teachers combat bullying in schools and represented UCF in the first ever Anti-Bullying Summit at the The Holocaust Memorial Resource and Education Center of Central Florida.
+Her natural desire to advocate and help others led her to develop materials that would help teachers combat bullying in schools.
+She represented UCF in the first ever Anti-Bullying Summit at the The Holocaust Memorial Resource and Education Center of Central Florida.

 When she joined the Drugwatch team in 2012, Michelle realized her goal of combining two of her passions: writing and advocacy.
 Each day she comes to work knowing that her talents are being used to educate and help people make a difference.